Susanadjanie1/wireframing/README.md

     * **Stakeholders & Teams:** Wireframes simplify complex ideas into tangible visuals for early, meaningful feedback.
 Seeing **Content Placement** (e.g., "prominent call-to-action") allows stakeholders to confirm business goals, enabling swift adjustments.
 This collaborative loop (e.g., via Figma's real-time features) aligns everyone, reducing misunderstandings and accelerating the project.

+# Real-World Scenario: Identifying Usability Issues Early
+In an e-commerce checkout redesign, a high-fidelity wireframe revealed usability issues.
+The "Apply Discount Code" field was missed, and cart review navigation was unclear.

+**Resolution**

+* *Discount Code:* Moved to a prominent position above "Total" with enhanced styling (Layout/Content Placement).

+* *Navigation:* Added a clear "Edit Cart" button in shipping summary (Navigation).

+**Impact on Final Product**
+Resolving these early avoided costly rework.
+The final site had an intuitive checkout, leading to lower cart abandonment and increased satisfaction, proving wireframing's value.

+**Conclusion**
+Wireframing is foundational for user-friendly digital products.
+It acts as an early warning system for usability issues and communication gaps.
+By focusing on layout, navigation, content, and functionality in a simplified form, it ensures a clear, intuitive UX from the start.
+This proactive approach saves resources, fosters team alignment, and results in a robust, user-centric final product.